leshatton/ProteinMultiplicity/README.md

 # ProteinMultiplicity

+## Apr 2023
+Added scripts to reproduce Figs 2a-d and also Fig 4.

 ## Aug 2022

 This is a complete reproducibility package for the Protein Multiplicity paper allowing all figures and statistical